oshalk/nuvoton-info/README.md

 For more instructions and content details, read ./npcm7xx-poleg/evaluation-board/readme.txt.

-Openbmc features and capabilities on the EVB are are described [here](https://github.com/Nuvoton-Israel/openbmc/blob/master/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md).
+Openbmc features and capabilities on the EVB are are described in [README.md](https://github.com/Nuvoton-Israel/openbmc/blob/master/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md) at https://github.com/Nuvoton-Israel/openbmc.